reigningforest/reigningforest.github.io/README.md

 ## Work Experience
+### Real World Science Data Intern at Alexion, AstraZeneca
+- Leveraging the power of LLMs to automate some manual, text heavy processes.

 ### Data Coordinator at BWH/DFCI
-- Developed ETL workflows using R and Python, achieving 100% database expansion
+- Developed ETL workflows using R and Python to provide data efficiently to researchers, reducing data retrieval time from weeks to days.
+- Conducted survival analyses using Cox Proportional Hazards models to assist physicians in research reports.
-- Created a Python web scraper collecting 10,000+ facial images for ML model testing
+- Created a Python web scraper collecting 10,000+ facial images for ML model testing.
-- Implemented Python-based analysis for thoracic CT imaging, reducing processing time by 50%
-- Conducted survival analysis using Cox Proportional Hazards models

 ## Projects